-This trail of 47 kilometres with a total elevation of 1,160 metres that has become more and more popular.
+This trail of 47 kilometres with a total elevation of 1,160 metres has become more and more popular.
 It is easy to understand why.
 The trail runs through a beautiful and alternately environment and the starting point is within easy reach by car or bus/train.
 There are three mountain lodges along the way where you can have a snack or shelter if you need.
 The distance can easily be shortened to 40 kilometres if you like.
 Some people also run this trail in 3 days with stopovers at the mountain lodges.

 The starting and finishing point for this trail is Storulvån mountain lodge about one hour drive west of the village Åre.
 There is a large parking by Storulvån that costs about 30 SEK/24 hours.